 Introduction

 High-throughput sequencing technologies produce an ever-increasing number of newly sequenced genomes.
 Faced with this huge mass of data, biologists need efficient and user-friendly tools to assist them in their analyses.
-In this context, tools that facilitate comparative genomics analyses (i.e. conservation of gene neighborhood, presence/absence of orthologous genes, phylogenetic profiling, etc.) of large amounts of data are much needed.
+In this context, tools that facilitate comparative genomics analyses (i.e. conservation of gene neighbourhood, presence/absence of orthologous genes, phylogenetic profiling, etc.) of large amounts of data are much needed.
 Insyght is a comparative genomic visualization tool that tightly integrates three complementary views:

 a table for browsing among homologs